Bayer-Group/cloudformation-template-generator/README.md

 [![Build Status](https://travis-ci.org/MonsantoCo/cloudformation-template-generator.svg?branch=master)](https://travis-ci.org/MonsantoCo/cloudformation-template-generator) [![Coverage Status](https://coveralls.io/repos/MonsantoCo/cloudformation-template-generator/badge.svg?branch=master&service=github)](https://coveralls.io/github/MonsantoCo/cloudformation-template-generator?branch=master)

-Simple Scala DSL to create AWS CloudFormation (CFN) templates.
+Scala DSL to create AWS CloudFormation (CFN) templates.
 The library allows for easier creation of the AWS CloudFormation JSON by writing Scala code to describe the AWS resources.
 Lets say we have a handful of CFN templates we want to maintain, and all of those templates use the same AMI.
 Instead of